 - Third largest pharmaceuticals market by 2020 in terms of incremental growth

 100% Foreign Direct Investment (FDI) is allowed under the automatic route for greenfield pharma

-100% Foreign Direct Investment (FDI) is allowed under the government route for brownfield pharma in upto 74% FDI is under automatic route and beyond 74% is under government approval route
+100% Foreign Direct Investment (FDI) is allowed in greenfield pharma and 74% FDI in brownfield pharma under automatic route, beyond 74% FDI is through government approval route

 for more details refer FDI Policy 2017